• Free shipping

 Once the measures are in place, listen again:

-• Have the bass and vibrations become calmer?
+• Have the bass and vibrations become smoother?

 • Are voices and dialogue clearer?